hajowieland/terraform-kubernetes-multi-cloud/README.md

 Now Terraform uses this OCI credentials.
 If you want to configure them manually in Terraform, just uncomment the specific provider details.

+### Runtimes

+#### Google Cloud

+real	5m52.189s
+user	0m16.896s
+sys	0m1.352s

+#### Microsoft Azure

+~7,5min

 ### Help

 #### Terraform asks for Digital Ocean Token

-If you heave provided a Digital Ocean Token in your e.g. terraform.tfvars, but Terraform still keeps asking for the token, just export it as environment variable:
+If you heave provided a Digital Ocean Token in your e.g. terraform.tfvars, but Terraform still keeps asking for the token, just export it as an environment variable:

 `export DIGITALOCEAN_TOKEN=mytoken`

+### TODO

+* Apply useful RBAC defaults